Protesters just hit Trudeau with gravel. Here are 5 other objects that have been thrown at politicians.

 The ‘Bye-Bye Bush’ shoe that got a statue

-This projectile gathered a cult following: The lace-up shoe that made Republican President Bush famously duck inspired a giant bronze statue.
+This projectile gathered a cult following: The lace-up shoe that made Republican President George W. Bush famously duck inspired a giant bronze statue.
 The Iraqi journalist who spent nine months in prison for hurling his oxfords at a U.S. commander in chief in 2008 went on to run for parliament.

-It marked the last trip by then-president Bush to Baghdad before he left office, nearly six years after the United States invaded Iraq in search of weapons of mass destruction that weren’t there.
+It marked the last trip by Bush to Baghdad before he left office, nearly six years after the United States invaded Iraq in search of weapons of mass destruction that were not there.
 His attempts to tout the successes of the war did not go over well.
-A shoe came flying at him from the back of the news conference, then came another.
+A shoe came flying at him from the back of the news conference.
+Then came another.

-“This is a goodbye kiss, you dog!” the owner of the size 10s, Muntadhar al-Zaidi, yelled in Arabic before guards tackled him in his socks.
+“This is a goodbye kiss, you dog!” the owner of the size 10s, Muntadhar al-Zaidi, shouted in Arabic before guards tackled him in his socks.

 “This is from the widows, the orphans and those who were killed in Iraq!”
-The show toss — which spawned analysis after another about the meaning of shoe throwing — prompted a footwear model in its honor called the “ByeBye Bush.”
+The shoe toss — which spawned one analysis after another about the meaning of shoe throwing — prompted a footwear model in its honor called the “Bye-Bye Bush.”

 Donald Trump sees red (tomatoes)

-A 28-year-old man was eventually arrested for lobbing not one but two tomatoes at then-presidential candidate Donald Trump at a rally in 2016 — both of which missed.
+A 28-year-old man was eventually arrested for lobbing not one but two tomatoes at then-presidential candidate Donald Trump at a rally in 2016.
+Both tomatoes missed.

 Later, in Iowa, Trump asked his supporters to “knock the crap out of” any more protesters “getting ready to throw a tomato” at him.
 “I will pay for the legal fees,” he promised.